DeckofAdventures/TheGame/1_Mechanics/04_Powers.md

      twice), select two of the following effects.
       - Ace of Clubs: you can play this card to interrupt an enemy’s turn and make a single action - even if you already went that round
-      - Ace of Diamonds: As an action, you recover 3 Energy Points OR you and up to three allies each recover 1 Energy Point
+      - Ace of Diamonds: As an action, you recover 3 Fate Points OR you and up to three allies each recover 1 Fate Point
       - Ace of Hearts: As an action, you can heal 2 Health Points for yourself or an ally you can see within 5 squares
       - Ace of Spades: As an action, you can strike an enemy with an automatic hit with